GreycLab/gmic/paper.md

 To illustrate the high degree of genericity of the `G'MIC` framework, we list a selection of a few image processing research projects carried out in the [IMAGE team](https://www.greyc.fr/equipes/image) at the [_GREYC_ laboratory](https://www.greyc.fr) (UMR CNRS 6072), which have used `G'MIC` for algorithm development, prototyping, testing and result generation.
-The resulting algorithms, presented below, have all been integrated into the `G'MIC` framework, and can now be freely used by users
-(in particular, artists), e.g. via the _G'MIC-Qt_ plug-in.
-This demonstrates the potential of `G'MIC` not only in developing new image processing algorithms, but also as a software platform for disseminating these new algorithms to professionals and the general public.

 ## 3.1.
 Patch-Based Image Inpainting

-Image _inpainting_ is the name given to the process of replacing part of an image, defined in the form of a user-drawn mask, with algorithmically synthesized content.
-This type of algorithms can be used in a number of ways: for example, to remove a distracting element from a photograph (wire, person, vehicle, etc.), or to correct defects in images (scratches, compression noise, etc.).
-The problem of image inpainting has attracted growing interest in recent years, and a number of different algorithmic techniques have been developed in an attempt to address the issue.
-Some of these, namely "patch-based" techniques, have proved their effectiveness for the reconstruction of complex patterns, such as textures, while maintaining a reasonable algorithmic complexity that allows these algorithms to run on mid-range machines.

-Between 2011 and 2015, this problem was studied by researchers Maxime Daisy, Pierre Buyssens, David Tschumperlé, Olivier Le Meur and Olivier Lézoray, and this led to the development of new, original image inpainting algorithms, described in detail in a publication in _IEEE Transaction on Image Processing_ [@buyssens2015exemplar].
+Between 2011 and 2015, the problem of Image _inpainting_ was studied by researchers Maxime Daisy, Pierre Buyssens, David Tschumperlé, Olivier Le Meur and Olivier Lézoray, and this led to the development of new, original image inpainting algorithms, described in detail in a publication in _IEEE Transaction on Image Processing_ [@buyssens2015exemplar].

-In _G'MIC-Qt_, the _Inpaint [Multi-Scale]_ and _Inpaint [Patch-Based]_ filters implement different patch-based image inpainting algorithms.
+In _G'MIC-Qt_, the _Inpaint [Multi-Scale]_ and _Inpaint [Patch-Based]_ filters implement different patch-based image inpainting algorithms (Fig. 6).
-The user provides a mask drawn in a solid color to the algorithm, which tries to "guess" the pixels that best reconstruct the content of the masked regions.
-As illustrated in Fig. 11, the algorithms are able to reconstruct complex portions of images, containing textures (in this case, trees and clouds), from the geometric analysis of known portions of the input image.

 ![Patch-based image inpainting with `G'MIC`.
 Left: input image.
 Middle: user-defined mask.
 Right: inpainting result.](images/inpaint.png)